Search Our Website

 1. Portfolio Protection:

 Investors hedge against downside risk in their investment portfolios by purchasing put options on individual stocks, exchange-traded funds (ETFs), or market indices, providing insurance against potential losses during market downturns.
-Such protection can also be achieved through higher income by selling covered calls.

 2. Price Risk Management:

-Commodity producers and consumers utilize options hedging to manage price risk associated with fluctuations in commodity prices, such as oil, natural gas, agricultural products, and precious metals, ensuring stability in revenues and expenses.
+Commodity producers and consumers utilize hedging to manage price risk associated with fluctuations in commodity prices, such as oil, natural gas, agricultural products, and precious metals, ensuring stability in revenues and expenses.

 3. Foreign Exchange Risk Mitigation: